Truckers enlisted to fight human trafficking, 'modern day slavery'

 In the U.S., the number of human trafficking cases has increased each year.
 In 2012, there were 3,272 cases reported.
 In 2016, that number jumped to 7,621.

 Kimmel, like many, wasn’t aware of the issue or how big of a problem it has become.
 Until he stumbled upon a victim one day when he made a call at a truck stop.
 A 20-year-old woman was with a couple in an RV.
 He said something about the situation didn’t seem right to him, so he called authorities to report the incident.
-That call rescued the woman – and it showed how truckers could help fight human trafficking.
+That call rescued the woman – and it showed how truckers, or anyone who makes a call, could help fight human trafficking.

 “This is a huge problem and until we educate the people on what it is, it’s going to keep happening,” Kimmel said.